For the VoIP “How do I..?” frequently asked questions, please click here: “How Do I?”

 Telecom provides expertise in Call Centre setup as well as providing practical assistance in setting up call queues and reports.

-During the 3 year migration period, which has now ended, departments were paying 3 components: the BCC line fee, the migration fee and the Telecom admin fee.
-Now that the migration period is over, departments that have migrated are only being charged 2 components: the BCC line fee and the Telecom admin fee.
+During the 3 year migration-to-VoIP period which has now ended, departments were paying 3 components: the VoIP line fee, the migration fee and the Telecom admin fee.
+Now that the migration period is over, departments that have migrated are only being charged 2 components: the GoCo line fee and the Telecom admin fee.

 Lastly, a new emergency dashboard used by Campus Police provides real time data of emergency calls to 8-2222 and non-emergency calls to 8-2323.
 This completely replaces the old system used by Campus Police that was handled with paper updates faxed from Telecom to Campus Police where updates were manually entered.
 With the new system, updates are done is in real time and operators receiving a call know exactly who is calling and can see the street address in a person’s VoIP profile.
 Telecom is continuing to work on enhancing this service to provide prompts to users to confirm their location data to ensure that user profiles are kept current.